syncfusion-content/wpf-docs/wpf/GridTreeControl/Columns.md

 An unbound column does not obtain data from the ItemSource or from the RequestTreeItems event.
 Instead, you can provide data for unbound columns by creating expressions using the GridTreeUnboundColumn.Expression property, or by creating formatsusing the GridTreeUnboundColumn.Format property, or by handling the QueryUnboundColumnValue event.

-> Note: In Unbound columns, you can have the features that are available in the bound columns such as cell type, sorting, and customization.
+N> In Unbound columns, you can have the features that are available in the bound columns such as cell type, sorting, and customization.

 ## Bound Columns